Feeder lambs were steady to 15.00 lower.

-Bids for US 1 Soft White Wheat delivered to Portland in unit trains and barges during July were 2.25 to 15 cents per bushel lower compared to Friday’s noon bids for the same delivery period from 5.90-6.00.
+Bids for US 1 Soft White Wheat delivered to Portland in unit trains or barges during June for ordinary protein trended steady to 18 cents per bushel lower compared to week ago prices for the same delivery period from 5.90-6.00.

-Asking prices for next week are 3 cents higher for Jumbo, 5 cents higher for Extra Large, 8 cents higher for Large and unchanged for Medium and Small.
+Asking prices for next week are 1 cent higher for Jumbo, 19 cents higher for Extra Large, 18 cents higher for Large and 5 cents higher for Medium and Small.